keithalewis/math/opm.md

 and the maker holds ${\eta' = (24, \$, o')}$ in their respective positions.

-After a transaction the price is a well-defined number: the amount the taker exchanged with the maker divided by the amount the maker exchanged with the taker.
+After a transaction the price is a well-defined number: the amount the taker trades with the maker divided by the amount the maker traded with the taker.
 This number is recorded in the books and records of each counterparty.

 Prior to a transaction the price quoted by the maker is not a well-defined number.